telerik/blazor-docs/components/loader/overview.md

 }
 ````

-> Do not show or hide the Loader programmatically in a method, which is blocking the UI thread.
+> Do not show or hide the Loader in a method, which is blocking the UI thread with synchronous operations.
 If this happens, the Loader may not appear when expected.
+A possible workaround is to use `await Task.Delay(...)` to give Blazor time to refresh the UI.

 ## Appearance